Knauss Graduate Policy Fellowships

 - This includes endorsement/content of the letters from the Louisiana Sea Grant Program Director, the applicant’s major professor and the second letter of recommendation.

-- This includes diversity of education, extra-curricular and volunteer activities, honors and awards and interpersonal, written and oral communications skills.
-For the Knauss Policy Fellowship, relevant experience should focus on marine or aquatic-related fields.
+- This includes diversity of education; extra-curricular activities; honors and awards; and interpersonal, written and oral communication skills.
+For the Sea Grant Knauss Fellowship Program, relevant experience would be in marine or aquatic-related fields.